1. Help us make a Dementia Friendly Generation

-Our resources can contribute towards key aspects of the national curriculum, enabling pupils to gain knowledge and understanding linked to PSHE & Citizenship.
-When you embed the activities within a spiral curriculum or as part of an enrichment day, they can also support work towards British Values, SMSC and Personal Development, behaviour and welfare.
+Our lesson plans contribute towards key aspects of the national curriculum, enabling pupils to gain knowledge and understanding linked to PSHE & Citizenship.
+If you embed them within a spiral curriculum or as part of an enrichment day, the activities can also support work towards British Values, SMSC and Personal Development, behaviour and welfare.

 Dementia in the family and the role of carers

 Our teaching resources are available in English and Welsh language.
 Key stage 3 is also available in Irish language and Key stage 4 will be available from 2018.

 Invite a volunteer Dementia Friends Champion to your school to run a free, fun and interactive session about dementia.

 Young people will learn how dementia affects someone and what they can do to help.
 All participants become a 'Dementia Friend' and receive a badge.